habidbesp/java-learning-journey/README.md

 7. #### Decision Statements (17.10.2024 -)
    - `if` and `else` statements.
    - `else if` statement.
+   - Importance of the NOT operator `!` in decision statements.
+   - Ternary operator `condition ? resultIfTrue : resultIfFalse;`
+   - Nested ternary operator, (a compact way to evaluate multiple conditions).

 ## 🛠 Tools and Technologies